Matt Wallner Preview, Player Props: Twins vs. Guardians

-After going 1-for-3 in his last game, Matt Wallner and the Minnesota Twins face the Cleveland Guardians (who will hand the ball to Tanner Bibee) at 1:10 PM ET on Wednesday.
+The Minnesota Twins and Matt Wallner (.400 slugging percentage over his past 10 games, including one homer), take on starting pitcher Lucas Giolito and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Guardians.
+He had a one-hit performance in his most recent game (1-for-3) against the Rangers.

 Matt Wallner Game Info & Props vs. the Guardians